ReeceTheBeast15/fourcode/README.md

 There is also a translation page included in this repo.
 It is called show.html.
 You will need to node scrip.js to start the api, and then the page should ask the server for a dictionary.
 You will see the form button on show.html change to "translate" when the api is ready.
 Just insert english, and fourcode is out on the other side.

-This is an exceedingly simple project.
+This is an very simple project.
 I'm open to suggestions, and I know there are probably a lot of people out there on github who would know much better as to how I should approach this project.

 <body>
 </html>